rpriven/toolbelt/README.md

 new VM or have to go through and install everything manually.

-This is a rough version as it is my first attempt at building some sort of a recon framework (if you can call it that) for CTFs as well as Bug Bounties.
+This is a rough version as it is my first attempt at building some sort of a recon framework (if you can call it that) for Pentesting, CTFs as well as Bug Bounties.
 There will be an accompanying automation script as well.

 **This installs a good amount of tools, if you are looking for something light, you may want to remove what you do not want or need before running the script.**
-*It is also a good idea to read through unfamiliar code before executing it anyway*
+*It is also a good idea to read through unfamiliar code before executing it anyway.*

 ## Installation